 Gift funds are allowed with the SBA programs as well and you can also have “investors” – typically friends or family who would give you part of down payment in exchange for some ownership in the business.

 Please contact me at jking (at) green commercial capital (dot) com if you have any questions or if you would like to see if you qualify.

-You can also find out more about the program on our website: here.
+You can also find out more about 100% commercial real estate financing on our website: here.

 *60% in the case of ground up construction.